Safta Brâncoveanu

 Safta Brâncoveanu (1776–1857) was a Romanian noblewoman and philanthropist.

 Biography

 She was the daughter of Teodor Balș and Zoe Rosetti-Balș and married in 1793 to Grigore Brâncoveanu, lord of Craiova.
 She became famed as a great benefactor of hospitals, monasteries, churches and charitable projects.
 After being widowed in 1832, she withdrew with her mother to Văratec Monastery, where she became a nun in 1840.
 In 1835–38, she founded the famous charity hospital Spitalul Brâncovenesc for the poor in Bucharest.

+Canonization

+On July 1, 2025, Brâncoveanu was canonized by the Romanian Orthodox Church.